Click here to return to the main site entry page

 Hayway School: Mr Sadler, Mr Perkins (now Intermediate).

-General School (near British Women’s Room, near Council buildings): Mr Hustwaite, Mr Oliver, Mr Wood.
+General School (British Women’s Room, near Council buildings): Mr Hustwaite, Mr Oliver, Mr Wood.

 Misses Smith “Farm House School”: Private.